 Gifted fast-rising rapper Tulenkey drops a solid party anthem in “Link Up” produced by M.O.G Beatz.
-“Link Up” serves as a follow up to his previously released “Ghetto Boy” which features afrobeats crooner Kelvyn Boy and rapper Medikal which is still buzzing.
+“Link Up” serves as a follow-up to his previously released “Ghetto Boy” which features afrobeats crooner Kelvyn Boy and rapper Medikal and is still buzzing.
 Hopefully newly released “Link Up” will follow suit.

 Sista Afia ft Fameye – Party

-Sista Afia takes us back in time with her 90s inspired contemporary highlife jam.
+Sista Afia takes us back in time with her 90s-inspired contemporary highlife jam.
 As the title suggests, Sista Afia’s release is a party anthem.
-Produced by Willis Beats, and featuring prolific act Fameye, the nostalgic record carries the vintage sounds of 90s “burger highlife” music.
+Produced by Willis Beats, and featuring prolific act Fameye, the nostalgic record carries the vintage sounds of the 90s “burger highlife” music.